kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 If the labels are inserted above or below the top border it will compromise the screen geometry.
 Therefore, the labels must be rendered within the border area.
 This is a visual change, but less intrusive than moving visual components to make space.
 To maintain the main game screen appearance as consistently as possible the labels will only appear when there is a ball or player transition.
 When the game serves the ball the text would disappear leaving the top border a solid, blank barrier during game play.

 There are too many letters to implement the text as Player/Missiles.
-The labels could be drawn in the border area as graphics.
-They could also be drawn in as custom characters in a font.
-The decision on this will be explained in the next section.
+The labels could be drawn as custom characters in a font.
+They could also be drawn in the Border area as graphics.
+In the following section the decision to use bitmapped graphics rather than a custom font is explained.

 **LEFT/RIGHT BORDERS**: